lyhistory/lyhistory.github.io/docs/vuepress/docs/software/interview_questions.md

 数据只跟这个组件有关，别的组件不需要知道

 #### Hooks and prop

+I noticed you have frontend experience with Aurelia.
+Can you walk me through how you would build a component?
+I'm less interested in the specific syntax — more curious about your thought process.
+How do you approach it from start to finish?

+Let me make it more concrete.
+Suppose I ask you to build a UserList page that fetches user data from a backend API.
+How would you organize the file structure for this feature, and what's your reasoning behind that structure?

 *"Let's talk about how you write your components.
 Do you mix your data-fetching and calculations directly inside the component that draws the buttons and text?